 A Copayment is a predetermined, fixed-dollar amount you must pay to receive a specific Covered Service.
 You are required to pay a Copayment to In-Network Providers for specific Covered Services.
 You are responsible for making Copayments directly to the In-Network Provider.
 Your copayment may be higher for a Specialist than for a Primary Care Provider.
-You must pay fixed-dollar Copayment amounts even after meeting Deductible and/or Coinsurance.
-Copayment amounts do not apply to Deductible and/or Coinsurance requirements.
+You must pay fixed-dollar Copayment amounts even after meeting Deductible.
+Copayment amounts do not apply to Deductible requirements.